Dr. John Happel | Jan 13, 2018 | 0

 Laser Hair Removal | Ideal Image Robinson vs. Happel Laser Reviews

 Reviews of a Laser Hair Removal Chain vs. A Doctor’s Office

-Let the people who have been to both Ideal Image Robinson and Happel Laser for laser hair removal and compared them tell you their experiences.
+Let the people who have been to both Ideal Image Robinson and Happel Laser for laser hair removal and compared them review them tell you their experiences.

 And don’t forget to read the laser hair removal Better Business Bureau reviews from Ideal Image to get a feeling from previous customers.

 FRAUDULENT “Medical Professionals”

 Review of Wexford Ideal Image Laser Center as seen on reviewcentre.com (see previous link)

 I would NOT recommend Ideal Image Laser Center to anyone.

 The company is not looking out for the best interest of the client, and is simply running a sham operation to make the biggest buck they can.

 When I made my appointment for my free consultation I indicated I had an auto immune disease and that was one of the reasons I was seeking to have laser hair removal; the continuous exposure to germs being waxed was not in my best interest.